-To capture a web page as a screenshot, which is protected by basic authentication you need to pass the required username and password via the URL.
+To capture a web page, which is protected by basic authentication you need to pass the required username and password via the URL.
 This method of encoding user information to use with the basic authentication protocol is part of the RFC3986 URL standard.

 The required URL format is shown below simply replace